hyperkot/event/docs/event.md

 Adds an initialization handler.
 Initialization handlers are invoked during the very first emit of event in this EventProperty.
 If first emit already occurred then the handler is invoked immediately.
+This method returns a promise which may be used instead of passing a callback.
+Note that promise resolve and reject handler will be invoked only on the next event loop iteration while callback which is passed directly will beb invoked immediately and before any event-listeners.

 **Kind**: instance method of [<code>EventProperty</code>](#EventProperty)